Shift-Cyber/bits/README.md

 Humanoid Discord bot with too much power and a bit of an attitude...

 ## Overview
 This is the main development repository for the Bits discord bot.
 Bits is the Discord bot for Shift Cyber's Hack-a-Bit Capture the Flag (CTF) competition.
 Please submit pulls to add additional features if you have cool ideas.
 We are always accepting new volunteers to help with open-source maintenance.
-If you have found a vulnerability, please consider responsible disclosure via our main contact contact@shiftcyber.com. **Do not submit pull requests related to like vulnerabilities in the software suite.** We will credit you on the repository if you have a hand in development or security.
+If you have found a vulnerability, please consider responsible disclosure via our main contact contact@shiftcyber.com. **Do not submit pull requests related to vulnerabilities.** We will credit you on the repository if you have a hand in development or security.
 Thanks for checking out the Bot, hope to see you participating in a competition in the future and/or volunteering to help us inspire the next generation of security experts.

 ## Development